A. FACULTY GOVERNANCE BODIES

 Appointment to the rank of University Professor will be with tenure.
 Tenure will reside in the department in which the faculty member serves as a professor.

-A faculty member who retires may be awarded the title Professor, Associate, or Assistant Professor Emeritus by the appropriate Executive Vice President.
-To be eligible for such a title, a retired faculty member must satisfy the following criteria:
+A retired faculty member or professional librarian may be awarded an emeritus title by the appropriate Executive Vice President.
+The emeritus title would consist of the retiree's pre-retirement title followed by the word 'Emeritus.'
+To be eligible for such a title, a retiree must satisfy the following criteria:

-a.
-The faculty member must have served with tenure at Georgetown University, ordinarily for at least ten years, and have retired at the appointed rank (Professor, Associate Professor, or Assistant Professor).
+- The retiree must have served full time at Georgetown University, ordinarily for at least ten years.

-b.
-The faculty member must possess a record of meritorious service to Georgetown University.
+- The retiree must possess a record of meritorious service to Georgetown University.

-Emeritus professors are eligible for continuation of library privileges and their email accounts.
+Emeritus faculty or librarians are eligible for continuation of library privileges and their email accounts.
 The provision of additional amenities and facilities, if they are available, is left to the discretion of the relevant administrative officer.

-Emeritus professors do not receive a salary unless they contract to perform specific services, such as adjunct teaching.
+Emeritus faculty or librarians do not receive a salary unless they contract to perform specific services, such as adjunct teaching.
 They may continue to teach or perform service without pay if such activity is approved by the department chair or other appropriate administrative officer.
 Approval is not needed to continue research unless that requires university facilities other than the library or involves human subjects.

-Emeritus professors are not entitled to participate in department meetings, rank and tenure proceedings, or any faculty governance bodies, unless such participation is explicitly specified in the body’s by-laws or constitution.
+Emeritus faculty or librarians are not entitled to participate in department meetings, rank and tenure proceedings, or any faculty governance bodies, unless such participation is explicitly specified in the body’s by-laws or constitution.

 (Amended May 1993)